Philadelphia Cricket Club: Cricket

 The cricket team was initially disbanded in 1924 but was later revived in 1998.
 The club is now one of the hosts of the annual Philadelphia International Cricket Festival.

+Soccer

+Philadelphia a past in soccer so by 1902, this sport had become popular among cricket clubs in the city of Philadelphia so they decided to establish a league, named "Philadelphia Cricket Clubs League".
+The popularity of the sport also attracted some collegiate teams to the league, such as Haverford.
+Philadelphia C.C. participated in the tournament from 1902 to 1920.

 Squash

 Eight singles courts and two hardball doubles courts round out PCC's squash program.
 Rich Wade is the director of squash.
 PCC has coached many national champions and countless players who went on to play intercollegiate squash.

 Swimming

 In 2019 PCC won the Country Club Swim Association of Greater Philadelphia League Championship.

 In 2006 the swimming team placed fourth at the Country Club Swimming Association of Greater Philadelphia's League Championships led by the William Penn Charter's high school swimming coach Kevin Berkoff.

-Tennis – Lawn, Pickleball, & Platform
+Tennis; Lawn, Pickleball, & Platform

 In 1881, the club was one of the founding members of the United States Lawn Tennis Association, today the USTA.
 The club hosted the inaugural U.S. Women's National Singles Championship in 1887, and continued to host the event until 1921, when it moved to Forest Hills.
 The Women's National Doubles Championship (which started in 1889) and Mixed Doubles Championship (which started in 1892) were also held at the club until 1921.
 These events later combined with the men's singles and doubles championships to form the U.S. Open.

 Annually, the club hosts the USTA 30-35 and 70s age group championships.

 The club operates 18 rotating grass courts, nine HydroClay courts, and two indoor hard courts.